HasanArmstrong/shopify_currency_based_on_geo/README.md

 # currency_based_on_geo
-If you have enabled multiple currency within Shopify you can show currency based on users geography.
-See currency_based_on_geo.js.liquid file in this repo.
+If you have enabled multi currency within Shopify you can show the appropriate currency for the users geography.
+For instructions on how to impliment see currency_based_on_geo.js.liquid file in this repo.